 These days, it feels like we could all use some emotional support.
 Back breathing is the perfect partner pose to help foster empathy and compassion for others.
 To introduce back breathing, it is important to first feel it on your own.
 Start in child’s pose, resting hands on stacked fists.
 Practice breathing into the […]

 Are you thinking of fun ways to build community in your classroom?
-Trust Walk is a quick and easy Morning Meeting essential!
+Trust Walk is a game found in the Yoga Calm curriculum.
 Students begin by choosing a partner.
 One partner will be the leader and the other, the follower.
 The follower closes his eyes and presents an index finger.
-The leader then leads the follower, […]
+The leader then leads the […]

 Like what you hear?